pivovarit/parallel-collectors/README.md

 - Name your thread pools - it makes debugging easier [(how-to)](https://stackoverflow.com/a/9748697/2229438)
 - Limit the size of a working queue of your thread pool [(source)](https://mechanical-sympathy.blogspot.com/2012/05/apply-back-pressure-when-overloaded.html)
 - Limit the level of parallelism [(source)](https://mechanical-sympathy.blogspot.com/2012/05/apply-back-pressure-when-overloaded.html)
-- A no-longer used `ExecutorService` should be shut down to allow reclamation of its resources
+- A no-longer-used `ExecutorService` should be shut down to allow reclamation of its resources
 - Keep in mind that `CompletableFuture#then(Apply|Combine|Consume|Run|Accept)` might be executed by the calling thread.
 If this is not suitable, use `CompletableFuture#then(Apply|Combine|Consume|Run|Accept)Async` instead, and provide a custom executor instance.

 ## Words of Caution

-Even if this tool makes it easy to parallelize things, it doesn't always mean that you should. **Parallelism comes with a price which can be often higher than not using it at all.** Threads are expensive to create, maintain and switch between, and you can only create a limited number of them.
+Even if this tool makes it easy to parallelize things, it doesn't always mean that you should. **Parallelism comes with a price that can be often higher than not using it at all.** Threads are expensive to create, maintain and switch between, and you can only create a limited number of them.

-It's important to follow up on the root cause and double-check if parallelism is the way to go.
+It's essential to follow up on the root cause and double-check if parallelism is the way to go.

 **It often turns out that the root cause can be addressed by using a simple JOIN statement, batching, reorganizing your data... or even just by choosing a different API method.**